rdkcentral/firebolt-certification-suite/README.md

 ### fetchDeviceDetails:

 - Request:<br>
-  Making a call to fetch device details and the token required for fetching details dynamically.<br>
+  Making a call to fetch device details and the token required for dynamically fetching details .<br>

   Format:
   ```